 Gheranda Samhita describes 32 yoga postures.

 Stand straight on one leg, bending the right leg and placing the right foot on the root of the left thigh.
-Standing as a tree on the ground like this is Vriksasana.– Gheranda Samhita 2.36
+Standing like a tree on the ground is Vriksasana.– Gheranda Samhita 2.36